 Yet things are about to change with Miele’s recognition of her work – and it is hard work, by Manu’s own admission.
 “It’s a difficult career, hard work, but it’s very worthwhile.
 You have to have a lot of focus, dedication, creativity and you’ve really got to love what you do,” says Manu.
 And these challenges she highlights to any women aspiring to become a career chef – because being given equal opportunities means everybody has to work equally hard.
 “I fight for equal rights because I have two daughters and I want a better world, but nothing is going to fall on their laps – we must chase our goals.”

-Her philosophy resonates with Miele’s approach on promoting equality and diversity.
+Manu Buffara and Miele are sharing the same understanding of equality and diversity.
 Rather than fulfill artificial female quotas, the company constantly works on bettering their support for female talent – be it through equal remunerations or flexible work schemes that allow for a better balance between family and professional commitments.
 Such initiatives are far-reaching in impact, for the women benefitting from it now stand as inspiring examples to their children: shining examples that everybody, regardless of gender, has the right to develop their talent and pursue their dreams.